Friendship Day: February

-Celebrations in April
+April

-In South Africa, celebrations are on 16 April.
+Celebrations take place on 16 April in South Africa and on the third week of the month in Singapore.

-Celebrations in June
+June

-In Ukraine, celebrations are on 9 June.
+Ukraine is the only nation to hold Friendship Day in June, with it taking place on the 9th.

-Celebrations in July
+July

-In Ecuador and Venezuela, celebrations are on 14 July.
-In Pakistan, this event is celebrated on 19 July every year.
+Celebrations are held on 14 July in Ecuador and Venezuela and 5 days later on 19 July in Pakistan.
 In Bolivia, Friendship Day is celebrated on 23 July.
-In Nepal, Friendship Day is celebrated on 30 July.

-In Paraguay, 29 July is used for giving gifts to close friends and family.
+In Paraguay, 29 July is traditionally a day for the giving of gifts to close friends and family.
 Celebrations often take place in bars and nightclubs.
 The game of the Invisible Friend (Amigo Invisible) is considered a tradition, in which small sheets of paper with names are given to members of a group and each of them secretly selects on another, and on 30 July gives a present to the person whose name was written on the paper.
 This custom is practised in both schools and workplaces in Asunción and other Paraguayan cities.

 Since 2009, Peru has celebrated "El dia del Amigo" on the first Saturday of July.
 The date was proposed by the beer brand Pilsen Callao.
 The objective was to recognize true friendship and differentiate it from love and the celebration of Valentine's Day.

 In Argentina, Brazil, Spain and Uruguay, Friendship Day (or Friend's Day) is celebrated on 20 July.
 It is a reason for a friendly gathering and greeting both current and old friends.

 It became a popular celebration thanks to Enrique Ernesto Febbraro, an Argentinian dentist and Rotarian who had the idea to commemorate International Friendship as an unifying gesture of friendship among nations, inspired by the day Neil Armstrong stepped on the Moon.
 He sent 1,000 letters to contacts from the Rotary Club around the world while the Apollo 11 was still in space and received 700 responses that kickstarted the celebration.

 In Argentina, Friend's Day has turned into a very popular mass phenomenon.
 For instance, in 2005, the amount of well-wishing messages and calls led to a breakdown of the mobile phone network in the cities of Buenos Aires, Mendoza, Córdoba and Rosario, comparable to the one experienced in 2004 on Christmas and New Year's Day.
 Seats in most restaurants, bars, and other establishments are often completely booked a week before the celebration.

-Celebrations in August

-In India Friendship Day is celebrated on the first Sunday in the month of August.
-The celebration got huge widespread among teenagers and youngsters in the early 1990s with the influence of Bollywood movies.

-Friends tie a Friendship band (a ribbon band) to each other as a gesture of celebrating their friendship.

-College students generally wear a white t-shirt on that day and they write each other’s names or friendship quotes on it.